-Departure from ASNPO These financial statements have not adopted the ASPE CPA Handbook Section 3856 - "Financial Instruments" and as a result, depart from ASNPO.
+Departure from ASNPO

+These financial statements have not adopted the ASPE CPA Handbook Section 3856 - "Financial Instruments" and as a result, depart from ASNPO.
 The effects of not adopting these sections have not been measured, recorded or disclosed in these financial statements.

 The Atlantic Canada Opportunities Agency (ACOA) has confirmed, within the 2011 CF agreement to all Atlantic CBDCs, it will accept qualified financial statements from CBDCs when not prepared in full compliance with the above noted CPA Handbook section.

+Capital Assets

-Capital Assets Capital assets are not recorded on the statement of financial position.
+Capital assets are not recorded on the statement of financial position.
 Expenditures for capital assets in the year are recorded as expenses and disclosed in the statement of operations.

-Revenue and Expenditures Investment income is recorded on an accrual basis.
-Expenditures, as well as other revenues, are recorded on an accrual basis.
-Use of Estimates The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting periods.
+Use of Estimates

+The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting periods.
+Such estimates include the determination of loan loss provisions.
 Actual results could differ from management's best estimates as additional information becomes available in the future.

+Investments

+The investments are recorded at the lower of cost or market value.

+Inter-Fund Advances

-Investments The investments are recorded at the lower of cost or market value.
-Inter-Fund Advances The inter-fund advances are non-interest bearing, with no set terms of repayment.
-Financial Instruments Financial instruments are recorded at cost at initial recognition.
+The inter-fund advances are non-interest bearing, with no set terms of repayment.

+Financial Instruments

+Financial instruments are recorded at cost at initial recognition.
 In subsequent periods, financial instruments are reported at cost or amortized cost less impairment, if applicable.
+Transaction costs are charged to the financial instrutment for those measured at amortized cost.
 Financial assets are tested for impairment when indicators of impairment exist.
 When a significant change in the expected timing or amount of the future cash flow of the financial asset is identified, the carrying amount of the financial asset is reduced and the amount of the write-down is recognized in net income.